Akssharm68/ConvoAds/README.md

 3. "Best running shoes for flat feet under $150" → Desire → display ads appear
 4. "Buy Nike Pegasus 41 best price free shipping" → Action → display ads with Buy Now CTAs

-Toggle **PM View** in the top bar to see the internal engine data — AIDA classification, reasoning, and performance metrics.
+Toggle **PM View** in the top bar to see the internal engine data, AIDA classification, reasoning, and performance metrics.
 Users don't see any of this by default; it's the internal PM perspective on how the engine decides what to serve.

 ## Ad Formats